Fair Museum Jobs: A Manifesto for Job Adverts and Recruitment

 - ‘Recommendations’: Issues for which Fair Museum Jobs believes there is a strong case for compliance with the terms of this manifesto.
 Recommendations will be championed through examples of best practice, as and when they appear.

 1.1 University Degrees, both undergraduate or postgraduate, must not be required as criteria on personal specifications.
 Where skills traditionally derived from academia are deemed a requirement for a role (such as subject specialism or aptitude at research, analysis, and source criticism and citation) these specific skills and knowledge areas should be required rather than blanket qualifications.

 2. Salaries and Contracts

 2.1 Salaries must always be clearly indicated on a job advert.
-For part-time jobs, both the full-time salary and the pro rata amount that would be received should be listed.
+For part-time jobs, both the actual as well as the full-time equivalent salary that would be received should be listed.